 Furthermore, fiber cement will not bubble, peel or flake, which means you won’t have to schedule a paint job as often as you would with vinyl.
 Fiber cement is also easily installed over insulations, which means even during the hottest summer days, you home is going to be protected.

 Other types of siding might fit your needs during the summer, but talk to your local trusted siding contractor and have them walk you through the options.

 Entrust your siding installation to the experts

-At VIS Exterior, we’ve installed everything from vinyl to cedar planks to James Hardie siding and everything in between.
+At VIS Exterior, we’ve installed vinyl, cedar planks, James Hardie siding and everything in between.
 We have years of experience and use highly trained individuals to install siding for our clients.
-We haven’t had a single unhappy customer in more than 15 years, so call us today and let’s discuss siding options for your home.
+We’re experienced siding installation experts and we’re ready to advise you on your project and do the installation any month of the year.